gwu-libraries/gwu-libraries.github.io/DevelopmentTaskWorkflow.md

     >These last two steps are repeated until all issues are addressed either by fixing or by documenting in additional tickets for later work.

-8. Tester accepts the pull request (from git command line or by pressing the merge pull request button).
+8. Tester accepts and merges the pull request, by pressing the green merge button on the pull request, or via the command line.
+If the button is not green and warns that a manual merge is necessary, then the developer likely did not rebase recently.
+The developer will then update the branch to achieve a green merge button, and resubmit to the tester.
 9. Team members with local copies of the feature branch delete them.